ajaquith/alpine-apks/README.md

 The `efs-utils` package provided by Amazon supports Ubuntu, Centos and Debian, but not Alpine.
 So this package gently modifies the watchdog (`/usr/bin/amazon-efs-mount-watchdog`) and mount helper (`/sbin/mount.efs`).
 The patch applied to the watchdog enables it to run under Python 3.
 The patch applied to the mount helper does the same, but also adds the ability to detect Alpine-based systems.

+To install the EFS agent, install using the usual Alpine method (`apk`), appending the `arj` repository tag:

+        sudo apk add efs-utils@arj

 Once installed, EFS volumes can be mounted by Alpine hosts this way:

         sudo mount -t efs -o tls file-system-id efs-mount-point/